Killing of Bibi Lee: Alleged false confession and alternative suspect

 Richard Leo, a University of California, Irvine professor of criminology (along with other social scientists) views Page's confession as an example of a false confession.
 Leo found it to be a "vague, confused, and speculative confession statement to murdering Bibi Lee" following 16 hours of investigation.
-He further argued that Michael Ihde, who was convicted in the 1980s killings of two other San Francisco Bay Area women and had confessed to murdering a non-white woman in the Bay Area in the same time frame, should be considered as a possible killer of Lee.
+He further argued that Michael Ihde, who was convicted of two 1980s killings, including one of a girl from the San Francisco Bay Area, and had confessed to murdering a non-white woman in the Bay Area in the same time frame, should be considered as a possible killer of Lee.
 It was emphasized that Ihde fit the suspect's description in the missing person's flyer, specifically with regard to his face, hair, and beard.

 On the other hand, Paul G. Cassell, a professor of law at University of Utah, pointed out several possible flaws in Leo's arguments.
 Cassell quoted the California Court of Appeals to emphasize the conviction was not solely based on Page's statements, but also based on the details in Page's confession that only a killer would know, such as the location of Lee's body, the location of her head and nose injuries, and the method of her burial.
-Regarding Ihde being a possible suspect, Cassell cited a recorded interview of Ihde with a Alameda County Assistant District Attorney where Ihde stated that the woman he killed was black.
-He countered Leo's assertion that Ihde fit the description of the possible suspect, noting that the defense witness during the trials described the attacker as a man "in his mid-40s, 6 feet to 6 feet 3 inches, 220-225 pounds with a prominent beer belly, beard, and unkempt curly hair", while Ihde was 6 feet 4 inches, weighing 150 pounds, skinny with bright red "carrot top" hair.
+Regarding Ihde being a possible suspect, Cassell cited a recorded interview of Ihde with a Alameda County Assistant District Attorney where Ihde stated that the woman of color he had killed was specifically Black.
+Cassell countered Leo's assertion that Ihde fit the description of the possible suspect, noting that the defense witness during the trials described the attacker as a man "in his mid-40s, 6 feet to 6 feet 3 inches, 220-225 pounds with a prominent beer belly, beard, and unkempt curly hair", while Ihde was 6 feet 4 inches, weighing 150 pounds, skinny with bright red "carrot top" hair.
 He also noted that he did not have a car at the time of the killing.